How to Identify Pain Points in the User Experience [+ Templates]

 Get to the root of the problem

 Analyze the data to identify patterns and trends, and prioritize the pain points based on their impact on the user experience within the context of your available resources.
+Once you identify the root cause of the problem, draft a problem statement that distills what pain points you're focused on solving for your end users.

 Pro-tip: Tools like Mural’s find and filter options allow you to quickly collect and organize content, making it easier to quickly synthesize and prioritize your data.